studyathome-internationally/rehabilitationstechnik/docs/chapter17.md

 Theoretically, the aging process already begins at conception (biomorphosis).
 In practice, this is contrasted with the degenerative changes and functional losses that become much more pronounced with advancing age (senescence).

 When considering signs of aging, a conscious distinction should be made between chronological (calendar) age and biological age [@helander:1998].
-Classifying old people on the basis of age alone (as is repeatedly done in the context of statistics for lack of better options) creates highly heterogeneous populations whose abilities cannot be compared in many respects.
+Classifying old people on the basis of chronological age alone (as is repeatedly done in the context of statistics for lack of better options) creates highly heterogeneous populations whose abilities cannot be compared in many respects.

 <!-- FIXME: missing bibliography entry: [PLO 98] -->